rathinaraja/DeepCluster/README.md

 1. extract feature embeddings for all images using a domain-specific encoder (e.g., an autoencoder or a pre-trained backbone) or suitable pretrained encoder;
 2. cluster the embeddings (e.g., with k-means) to group similar samples and then apply equal-frequency binning within clusters to capture diverse patterns for each class; and
 3. have subject-matter experts review the selected samples to confirm label quality.
+4. Train a classifier model and validate the model performance.

 By tuning a small set of parameters, DeepCluster++ lets us balance the number of samples and the level of diversity, substantially reducing manual effort while yielding high-quality training data for robust models.